-RESPONSIBILITY ACTION / POLICY Student Requests for extensions of statute of limitations must be made in writing by students and their academic advisors, approved by Department Chair, and submitted to Pitt Public Health Student Services director for final approval.
+RESPONSIBILITY ACTION / POLICY Student Requests for extensions of statute of limitations must be made in writing by student and their Program Director, approved by Department Chair, and submitted to Pitt Public Health Student Services Director for final approval.
 There is no guarantee that extension requests will be approved.
 Extension requests must include documented evidence of specific circumstances leading to current situation, and students must describe ongoing plans to complete all degree requirements and identify a completion timeline Contact the Director of Epidemiology Student Services to obtain more information on extension requests.
 Pitt Public Health Student Services Director Forwards student letter indicating final approval or disapproval of statute of limitations extension requests and sends letter copies to Epidemiology Student Services staff.